lobe/android-bootstrap/README.md

 ## Additional Information

-The version of Android Studio that we recommend is 4.1 or higher.
-That will make sure your models run faster and more efficiently.
+We recommend Android Studio 4.1 or higher.
+This version of Android Studio will make sure your models run and load faster and more efficiently.

 ## Contributing